enhance-dev/enhance.dev/app/docs/md/conventions/structure.md

 </doc-callout>

 ## Components
 The components folder is where you keep your single file web components.
-These components are rendered server side but also include client-side code for additional interactivity.
-Allowing you to add progressive enhancements to your component in one file.
+These components are rendered server-side, but also include client-side code for additional interactivity.
+This allows you to add progressive enhancements to your component in one file.

 Components follow the same rule as Elements and must be [named](https://html.spec.whatwg.org/multipage/custom-elements.html#prod-potentialcustomelementname) with one or more words separated by a dash `my-card.mjs` which corresponds to the tag name you author in your HTML pages — for example `<my-card></my-card>`.